 But the distance Smokey tries to keep is rapidly shrinking, even as his attraction grows, and it soon becomes obvious that somehow, somewhere, his client's life and his are inextricably linked.

 Nelscott has created a great character here, and written a great book, and more than one reviewer has hoped she'll bring back Smokey soon.
-And often. so far, it looks like their hopes are coming true.
-There have been several more books in the series so far,including Smoke-filled Rooms (2001), Thin Walls (2002) and Days of Rage (2006).
+And often.
+So far, it looks like their hopes are coming true.
+There have been several more books in the series so far, including Smoke-filled Rooms (2001), Thin Walls (2002), Days of Rage (2006) and Street Justice (2014).